Genea Brice

-Dr. Genea Brice is an American poet.
+Genea Sheles Brice is an American poet.
 She was the first Poet Laureate of Vallejo, California.

 Biography

-Genea S. Brice was born in Oakland, California and raised in Vallejo, California.
-She is a graduate of Hogan Senior High School in Vallejo.
+She was born in Oakland, California and raised in Vallejo, California.
+Brice is a graduate of Hogan Senior High School in Vallejo.
 She holds a Bachelor of Arts in Liberal Studies with a concentration in English Literature and a Teaching Credential from Patten University.
 She went on to the Sacramento Theological Seminary and Bible College to earn her Master of Arts and doctorate in Theological Studies.
 In addition to becoming Vallejo's first poet laureate, she served on the Commission on Culture and the Arts.
 Following her service as poet laureate she briefly relocated to Dallas, Texas in 2018.
-She currently resides in Vacaville, California.
+She currently resides in Vacaville, California and works as a teacher.